-No. of Mem bers Committee Execut ive Direct or (ED) Non- executiv e Director (NED) Independe nt Director (ID) Commit tee Charter Functions Key Responsibilities Power Executive 1 2 Executive Committee members, a majority Philippines.
-The Executive Commauthority granted by of the Board, shall members on such competence of the Etime to time be deleg in accordance with the with respect to - Approval of any a approval is also requited.
-The filling of vacar Executive Committee, The amendment or reof new By-Laws; The amendment or Board of Directors what amenable or repealable.
-The distribution of case the exercise of portact of the exercise of the exercise of the exercise of the exercise of portact of the exercise of the ex of whom shall be of whom shall be of the Board, or during act by majority we specific matters ared to the Execution for which ared; acies on the Board of By-Laws or repeal of any resonatch by its express to ble; sh dividends; and wers delegated by itizens of the acce with the attention of the about the acceptance of all its within the as may from a Committee Laws, except and or in the acceptance and or in the acceptance acceptance acceptance of the acceptance acce
+No. of Members Committee Execut ive Direct or (ED) Non- executiv e Director (NED) Independe nt Director (ID) Commit tee Charter Functions Key Responsibilities Power Executive 1 2 Executive Committee members, a majority Philippines.
+The Executive Commauthority granted by of the Board, shall members on such competence of the Etime to time be delegin accordance with the with respect to-Approval of any a approval is also required the filling of vacar Executive Committee, The amendment or response of new By-Laws; The amendment or response to the such that t of whom shall be of whom shall be of whom shall be of the Board, or during act by majority volume specific matters ared of Directors ated to the Execution of the Execution for which ared; action the Board area; action of By-Laws or the Board area; areas on the Board areas on the citizens of the ance with the gethe absence of all its within the as may from the Committee chaws, except ashareholders' and or in the the adoption